DevExpress-Examples/asp-net-mvc-dashboard-antiforgery/readme.md

 }
 ```

-2. Change a default dashboard route to use the created controller.
+2. Change the default dashboard route to use the created controller.

 ```cs
 routes.MapDashboardRoute("dashboardControl", "CustomDashboard", new string[] { "MVCxDashboardPreventCrossSiteRequestForgery.Controllers" });